-For a full copy of the student statement of commitment see the appendices.
 Statements of commitment are in each student's file in their House, each year.

-All students enrolled in a Unit 3 and 4 subject will also complete the VCAA authentication record.
-The authentication record is located in the appendices.
+All students enrolled in Unit 3 and 4 subjects will also complete the VCAA authentication record.
+The authentication record is located in the appendices below.

 Students are also required to check their VASS enrolment information at the beginning of the new school year and at various stages throughout the year.
 Signing this information states the student agrees they have been enrolled into the correct VCE/VET subjects and their personal details are accurate.
 It is the responsibility of all students to check this carefully.
-For further information about student enrolment see here in the live document - Pages - Section 6 - Administrative information: student enrolment (vcaa.vic.edu.au)